fireblocks/java-sdk/docs/TransactionsApi.md

             .secretKey("my-secret-key");
         Fireblocks fireblocks = new Fireblocks(configurationOptions);

+        String next = "next_example"; // String | Cursor returned in next-page header that can be used to fetch the next page of results
+        String prev = "prev_example"; // String | Cursor returned in prev-page header that can be used to fetch the previous page of results
         String before = "before_example"; // String | Unix timestamp in milliseconds.
 Returns only transactions created before the specified date
         String after = "after_example"; // String | Unix timestamp in milliseconds.
 Returns only transactions created after the specified date
         String status = "status_example"; // String | You can filter by one of the statuses.